LKS Medical Faculty MEHU

 Conference Papers and Talks

-2023 “Speaking the Unspeakable: Metaphor and Narrative in Psychedelic Medicine Experiences” presented at the Hong Kong Museum of History, Hong Kong.
+2023 “Speaking the Unspeakable: Metaphor and Narrative in Psychedelic Medicine Experiences” Public Talk at the Hong Kong Museum of History in collaboration with The Hong Kong Anthropological Society, TST, Hong Kong.

 2023 “Wonder and Healing at an Ayahuasca Tourism Centre, Peru”.
 Paper given at Psychedelic Science conference, Denver, CO.
 USA.